hunterxjar/RockPaperScissors/README.md

 # RockPaperScissors
 For this project, i will create the game Rock Paper Scissors.
-This game will be played entirely in the console.
+This game will be played entirely in the UI interfaces.